What Is Open Charge Point Protocol (OCPP)?

 Benefits of OCPP

-The biggest benefit of true OCPP is that you are in control of selecting the network or managing the connection to your charging stations.
-Unlike non-OCPP systems or those that are not true OCPP, a true OCPP charging station allows you to choose a local network provider or change that provider.
+The biggest benefit of OCPP is that you are in control of selecting the network or managing the connection to your charging stations.
+An OCPP charging station allows you to utilize the full life of your charging hardware with the flexibility to choose a network service provider of your choice or change that provider when you want.
 This is especially handy as EV networks grow and new providers become available or cease to exist; the worst thing that could happen is that the network your charging station is connected to goes out of business and the EVSE unit is no longer usable because it could only be configured through that network.
-With a true OCPP station, you can still use the EVSE through a different network provider.

 For commercial properties, the advantages go even further.
-On top of allowing you to control the units through a network and connect to your local utility, an OCPP unit paired with a network allows you to control who can use your charger at what times, and can enable payment through the unit (RFID payment is available with the iEVSE Plus charging station).
+On top of allowing you to control the units through a network and connect to your local utility, an OCPP unit paired with a network allows you to control who can use your charger at what times, and can enable payment through the unit.
+RFID access is also available with the EvoCharge EVC50 and EVC50 LTE charging stations through physical cards or FOB’s.

 OCPP Networks and EvoCharge

-If you’re looking for a true OCPP-compliant EV charging station, look no further than EvoCharge’s iEVSE or iEVSE Plus units.
+If you’re looking for an OCPP-compliant EV charging station, look no further than EvoCharge’s EVC50 and EVC50 LTE units.
 EvoCharge connected stations are OCPP 1.6-compliant, putting the choice of networks in your hands.

 Have Questions?
 We're Here to Help